AdobeDocs/campaign-classic.en/help/technotes/using/ims-updates.md

 ![](../../assets/v7-only.svg)

-On June 30, 2021 changes have beeb made to [Adobe Identity Management System](https://helpx.adobe.com/enterprise/using/identity.html) (IMS) login capabilities that could impact your ability to continue to use Adobe Campaign.
+On June 30, 2021 changes have been made to [Adobe Identity Management System](https://helpx.adobe.com/enterprise/using/identity.html) (IMS) login capabilities that could impact your ability to continue to use Adobe Campaign.
 Learn how to ensure you continue to use Adobe Campaign Classic v7 without interruption.

 ## What changed?